 The Task Manager now displays which architecture is used by each of your apps.
 In the details tab, you’ll see a new Architecture label, which will specify if a given process is x86, x64, or ARM.

 Additionally, Windows 11 will add an Eco mode feature to Task manager.
 If you notice an app using too many resources on your PC, you can toggle Eco mode to throttle that usage.

 Finally, if you use the Edge browser, Microsoft is testing a more detailed view where each Edge process is clearly identified.
 That means you’ll be able to see specific services, extensions, and tabs to help you understand what’s using resources.
 Both of these features are only available to a subset of Insiders though, so even if you get a preview build, you might not have them yet.

 Improved time zone switching

 If you travel a lot with your PC, Microsoft has tweaked the behavior for time zone switching.
 When Windows is very confident you’ve switched time zones, it’ll change your time zone and send you a notification letting you know.
 If Windows isn’t sure whether you’ve changed time zones, the notification will instead ask the user to confirm the change.

 Those are all the biggest changes available to try right now, but as always, more is on the way.
 We’ll keep updating this article with new information as Microsoft releases new preview builds, so keep checking back to see what might have been added.
 We only have the first Windows 11 build right now, and more will be coming soon.
-We already know of features like Android apps and Teams integration, which aren’t available yet.
+We already know of features like Android apps and a redesigned Paint app, which aren’t available yet.